41 (Clopidogrel bisulfate 75 mg (base))

 Pill imprint 41 has been identified as Clopidogrel bisulfate 75 mg (base).

-Clopidogrel is used in the treatment of ischemic stroke; transient ischemic attack; heart attack; peripheral arterial disease; acute coronary syndrome (and more), and belongs to the drug class platelet aggregation inhibitors.
+Clopidogrel is used in the treatment of ischemic stroke; ischemic stroke, prophylaxis; heart attack; peripheral arterial disease; platelet aggregation inhibition (and more), and belongs to the drug class platelet aggregation inhibitors.
 There is no proven risk in humans during pregnancy.
 Clopidogrel 75 mg (base) is not subject to the Controlled Substances Act.

 See also related documents.